WikiLogic/Server/views/README.md

 #Views

+This is the other bridge between server side and client side stuff.

 This is for server side templates built using Handlebars.
 The main wrappers for the two angular apps are here but they refrence files from the /public directory for their various parts.